jandecaluwe/ca/README.md

 ca
 ==

-cellular automata simulator in Python, to create a reference model for hardware implementations
+Cellular automata simulator in Python, to create a reference model for hardware implementations